 - Part 3: How to protect leather from water (coming soon)

 Anything made from good quality leather is an investment.
-If taken care of correctly, it can be a heirloom item that is passed onto your children and even grandchildren.
-An old leather bag has a certain amount of beauty to it--the folds and colors tell a story of the adventures, both mundane and possibly exciting, that it went on.
+If taken care of correctly, it can be an heirloom item that is passed onto your children and even grandchildren.
+An old leather bag has a certain amount of beauty to it–the folds and colors tell a story of the adventures, both mundane and possibly exciting, that it went on.

 We wanted to give you a clear guide on how to best take care of your leather.
 Breaking it down into three parts (clean, condition, protect from water) we’ll tackle the basics of leather care and how you can properly take care of the bags, purses, wallets, portfolios, notebook covers that you own.